oat-sa/lib-lti1p3-core/doc/tutorials/interfaces.md

 {
     public function find(string $value) : ?NonceInterface
     {
-        // TODO: Implement find() method to find a nonce by value.
+        // TODO: Implement find() method to find a nonce by value, or null if not found.
     }

     public function save(NonceInterface $nonce) : void